Meviii/LOL-Account-Checker/README.md

 ### Single Account

 Lists the overview information of the specific account, including the purchase history, owned champions, and skins.
 This view also displays specific details about each owned champion and skin.

+## Inspiration

+This project was inspired by DeivatorZ's account checker which can be found at https://github.com/DeviatorZ/league-account-checker